 Everyone is invited to participate by submitting their ideas and concerns in the Programs form below.
 Those comments will be added to the minutes for the session that best aligns with their comment.
 On this site we will include session schedule, minutes and any supplemental material.
 Finally, when the 2020 sessions conclude, museum staff will deliver a presentation open to the public on the committee’s contributions to our future.

 Director of Community Engagement Division, Montgomery County PD

-Executive Director, Police Unity Tour
+Executive Director and CFO, Police Unity Tour

 Criminology and Criminal Justice, University of Maryland College Park

 Sgt.
 Dan Helton